Cozbi

 Phinehas son of Eleazar (son of Aaron) picked up a spear and killed Zimri and Cozbi with one thrust.
+According to rabbinic tradition, Zimri and Cozbi fornicated in 424 acts of coitus at that juncture before Phinehas killed them.
+The meaning of that precise number of coituses and whether it is meant to be taken literally has been debated by scholars.
 The incident was then taken as a pretext for the War against the Midianites in Numbers 31.